sacheen/rest-hook-bundle/README.md

         formats: [json,xml]
         route_patterns: [/api/i,/ajax/i]
         json_callback: json_callback
+        request_listener_priority: 100

 The *route_patterns* allow for an array of regular expression, if a route matches the pattern, the kernel will intercept the response, and render it as the relevant end point format

 The *json_callback* option allows to specify the string, for a json_callback

+The *request_listener_priority* sets the priority for the intercepting the request

 JMSSerializerBundle
 -------------------